stefanspringer1/SwiftXML/README.md

 <d>
 ```

-Also, in those chains operations resulting in single nodes like `parent` can be used.
+Also, in those chains operations resulting in single nodes like `parent` or `applied` can be used.

 ## Constructing XML